WeirdMidas/qti-mem-opt/README.md

-# QTI-mem-opt
+# QTI memory optimization (Fork)

 Memory management optimization for Android platforms.
+Unlike Matt Yang's original QTI, my fork will focus on one factor: efficient RAM usage for most, if not all, situations.
+This means I will try to optimize as much as possible to allow the device to perform well in light, moderate multitasking, gaming, and heavy usage.
+At the very least, I will try to reduce OOM situations as much as possible.

-## Feature
+## Features

 - Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms
 - Customizable list of protected APPs, preventing them from being killed by Android in-kernel lowmemorykiller